takomo-io/takomo-docs/docs/stacks/templating-with-handlebars.md

 Sometimes static configuration files and templates are not enough to solve the real-life problems we might face.
 To help overcome those trickier challenges and avoid tedious and error-prone repeating of configuration, Takomo supports dynamic templating with [Handlebars](https://handlebarsjs.com/).
 All standard Handlebars features are available, which means you can use loops, if-conditions, partial includes, helpers, variables to streamline your configuration.

-Stack and stack group configuration files are always processed as dynamic Handlebars templates.
-By default, stack template files in the **templates** directory are not treated as dynamic Handlebars templates, but you can enable it by using one of the following file extensions:

- - .hbs
- - .hbs.yml
- - .hbs.json
+Takomo processes all stack configuration, stack group configuration and template files using Handlebars.

 ## Partials